 The Spectrum GX also has a microscope accessory, with a liquid nitrogen cooled MCT-B detector that covers the range from 4000 cm-1 to 700 cm-1.
 The microscope accessory can be used in either transmittance or reflectance mode.
 It can analyze sample regions as small as a few microns square.
 The position of the microscope’s X-Y stage can be controlled via the data system.
 The data system can be set up to automatically map the entire surface of a sample.

-We have an ATR accessory (Attenuated Total Reflectance) which fits into either the Spectrum BX or the Spectrum GX.
+An ATR accessory (Attenuated Total Reflectance) fits into either the Spectrum BX or the Spectrum GX.
 It has a ZnSe ATR crystal for solid samples and one for liquid samples.
 ATR is most useful for sampling the surface of smooth materials that are either too thick or too opaque for transmission IR.
 Course or abrasive solid samples cannot be done by ATR because they can scratch the ZnSe crystal.
 The liquid ATR crystal is most useful for analyzing substances in aqueous solution.
 The massive –OH water band gets attenuated by ATR; sample bands at longer wavelengths become enhanced.

 We also have a diffuse reflectance accessory for the Spectrum GX.
 Diffuse reflectance is useful for powdered materials.
 The powdered materials should be diluted with KBr prior to running by diffuse reflectance.